-The consolidated total operating income (TOI) of the company improved by around 29% y-o-y during FY23 to ₹684,366 crore in FY23.
-However, the operating profitability moderated by around 400 bps on a year-on-year basis mainly due to the losses reported in the marketing segment.
-The profit after tax (PAT) margin during FY23 also moderated, mainly due to the provision towards service tax or the Goods and Service Tax (GST) on royalty.
-However, the company has applied for tax benefits for GST on royalty provisioning.

-During 9MFY24, ONGC, on a consolidated basis, reported a significantly higher operating profitability at around 17%, primarily due to the strong marketing segment performance.
-Going forward, CARE Ratings expects profitability to moderate yet remain healthy, with normalisation in the marketing margins as well as the impact of government regulations such as imposition of windfall taxes.
+The consolidated total operating income (TOI) of the company after witnessing an improvement of 29% on y-o-y basis in FY23, decreased by 6% on y-o-y basis in FY24 mainly owing to reduction in crude prices.
+However, the operating profitability improved by around 500 bps on a year-on-year basis mainly due to the high margins from the marketing segment.
+Going forward, CARE Ratings expects profitability to moderate yet remain healthy, with normalisation of marketing margins as well as the impact of government regulations such as imposition of windfall taxes.